shady78/WhiteLagoon/README.md

 ## Project Overview

 This project is an MVC application built using .NET 8, following the Clean Architecture principles.
-The application focuses on managing Villas, including CRUD operations, data validation, and UI enhancements.
+White Lagoon Website is filled with advanced concepts where customers can view the villa rooms in resort and making bookings with their credit cards.
+Admin can then view the bookings, check in/checkout the customer, and view the summary on their dashboard while managing all the villa via CMS that we will build for admin users.

 ![1](https://github.com/user-attachments/assets/bda3d423-1bbb-4fa9-931f-26d93c21ea79)
 ![2](https://github.com/user-attachments/assets/0b2481ae-8c21-4df9-bca1-6b876db84d69)
 ![3](https://github.com/user-attachments/assets/66593108-6aa0-42f4-b126-0f84b3d5b2dc)